CV examples

 Student CV

-Penelope is a Business Psychology student specialising in Human Resources (HR), ready to leverage her strong administration skills to start a career in HR.
-Part-time or voluntary experience has been strategically incorporated into the additional experience section with years only.
+Penelope is a Business Psychology student specialising in Human Resources (HR), ready to leverage her administration skills to start a career in HR.
+Part-time and voluntary experience have been strategically incorporated into the additional experience section with years only.

 Create your CV